voyeg3r/dotfiles/rcfiles/vim/wiki/dicasvim.md

      :g/<div>/+1,/<\/div>/-1 join

-### vim search pattern for a piece of text line yanked in visual mode
+### Vim search pattern for a piece of text line yanked in visual mode

 First you would select and copy chunk of text, after that you start a search typing /  then you press Ctrl-r 0